blancopado/store/README.md

 npm install -g bower

 There isn't any back-end scaffolding, so after cloning the repo in your computer, 'cd' in the app directory and run 'bower install' and 'npm install'.
-Then run the App by opening the index.html file in a Firefox browser.
+Then start a server: "http-server".

 Thank you!